mrienzom/gettingandcleaningdata/README.md

 "UCI HAR Dataset/train/y_train.txt"

 The script should not be passed any arguments.
 It will return a dataframe with 11880 observations of 10 variables.
-The first 9 variables specify a subject, activity, and type of measurement; the final variable gives the average value of the measurement across all identical instances of the first 9 variables.
+The first 8 variables are ID variables that specify a subject, activity, and type of measurement; the final 2 are summary variables describing the set of records with the values defined by the first 8 variables.
 The script combines the processed data along with the ID variables from both the test and train files.
-Definitions for all the ID variables and their values are given in the modified codebook, along with the rationale for organizing the data in this way.
+Definitions for all the ID variables and their values are given in the modified codebook, along with the rationale for organizing the data in this manner.

 The files included in this repository are:
 'README.md'